-- 1. The competition must provide the participant with a minimum of three bouts in a Round Robin format. - 2.
+- 1. The competition must provide the participant with a minimum of three bouts in a Round Robin format. . - 2.
 The bout begins with a grip allowed only at the front of the judogi with the collar gripping hand cannot fully cross the "frontal plane" of movement of Uke; HOWEVER, once the bout starts any other grip behind the back around the shoulder or lower back is allowed as long as it is followed by an immediate and continuous attack. - 3.
 White belts of this age group may only be involved in Skill demonstration or newaza randori and not in standing randori.
 If necessary, the white belts can be grouped in ne waza competition format with the younger age group U10. - 4.
 The following actions and techniques are not allowed and will NOT BE SCORED (The judge will explain to the judoka that such an action is not allowed).
 If the child again uses the same prohibited waza, the judge will again explain to the judoka and the coach that such action is not allowed and why).
 After a third such action, shido penalty will be given. - 4.1 Kansetsu and shime waza. - 4.2 Head locking with a grip over or around the neck. both in Tachi and ne Waza i.e. no neck squeezing is allowed in kesa gatame.
 For details see U8 and U10 rules. - 4.3 All drop down techniques, which start on one or both knees. - 4.4 Tani otoshi or makikomi waza and sutemi waza.
 NOTE TO REFEREES -ACTIONS THAT START AS MAKIKOMI OR SUTEMI SHOULD NOT BE SCORED.
-Actions that start with an allowed technique and then as a result of reaction of the opponent end up as makikomi waza, should be scored. - 5.
-Tournament organizers have the right to award gold, silver, etc. medals OR award same colour medals to all participants in this format of competition. - 6.
-Weigh-in of competitors shall be conducted with underclothing only.
-100 grams of weight tolerance. - 7.
-In events where winners of each bout are declared, in an absence of a technical score or equal technical score at the end of the bout the winner is determined as follows: if there is a shido penalty the winner of the bout is the competitor with no shido or less shidos; if there is a no difference in shidos, the winner is determined by a decision of the referee(s).
+Actions that start with an allowed technique and then as a result of reaction of the opponent end up as makikomi waza, should be scored. - 4.5 counterrotaion techniques against one legged throws will not be scored i.e against uchi mata or harai goshi - 5.
+Tournament organizers can award gold, silver, etc. medals OR award same colour medals to all participants in this format of competition. - 6.
+Weigh-in in judogi pants and shirts; no exceptions and no weight tolerance. - 7.
+In events where winners of each bout are declared, in an absence of a technical score or equal technical score at the end of the bout the winner is determined as follows: if there is a shido penalty the winner of the bout is the competitor with no shido or less shidos; if there is a no difference in shidos, the winner is determined by a decision of the referee(s)